Matt-A-Bennett/vim-surround-funk/README.md

-# surround-funk.vim (version 0.2.0)
+# surround-funk.vim (version 0.3.0)
-This was inspired by tpope's [surround.vim](https://github.com/tpope/vim-surround) and allows you to delete, change, yank, and paste the 'surrounding function':
+This was inspired by tpope's [surround.vim](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function along with its additional arguments.
+With the surrounding function in the unnamed register, you can 'grip' a word or another function with it.
+'Gripping' will wrap/encompass a word or function with the one you have in the unnamed register (see below).

+## Usage

-## What is a surrounding function?
+### What is a surrounding function?

 Below, the `*` symbols show what would be deleted (or yanked) with the `dsf` (or `ysf`) command.
 The `^` symbols show where the cursor can be when issuing